-IRS Provides Tax Relief and Tax Filing Postponement for Taxpayers in North Carolina and South Carolina due to Hurricane Ian
+IRS Provides Tax Relief and Extension for South Carolina and Florida Taxpayers Impacted by Hurricane Idalia

-IRS announces new Hurricane Ian tax relief and a new February 15, 2023 tax deadline for all individuals and businesses in both North Carolina and South Carolina.
+IRS announces new Hurricane Idalia tax relief and a new February 15, 2024 tax deadline for all individuals and businesses in South Carolina.